-Paper to Citizenship and Applied Theatre conference at NYU
+delivered at the Citizenship and Applied Theatre conference at NYU in 2010. (abridged)

 Author’s Note: While I was invited to speak at NYU in early 2010 as an independent practitioner, this paper was written and delivered while I was still immersed in my work with Upstate and it therefore references that work.
 I am grateful to Upstate for their support in the re-publishing of the paper here in 2011, and I should acknowledge that certain of the views it contains are my own and not necessarily those of the Upstate Theatre Project.